Italy bank rescue divides Europe

 While German politicians were among the most vocal critics, lawmakers from other countries also expressed dismay.

-Greece's banks received more robust treatment and the capital controls introduced to stabilise the country's feebler banks and financial system are still in place.
+Greece's banks received more robust treatment and the capital controls introduced to stabilize the country's feebler banks and financial system are still in place.

 "It is not a fair world.
 It is obvious that Italy is quite another country to Greece," said Kostas Chrysogonos, a European lawmaker with Greece's left-wing Syriza party, recalling the strict terms imposed on Athens.